 MOD UGA/82A23A2A2/1

-1.55 space research service: A radiocommunication service in which spacecraft or other objects in space are used for scientific or technological research purposes.
+1.55 space research service: A radiocommunication service in which spacecraft or other objects in space are used for scientific or technological research purposes, noting that:

+– spacecraft may operate either in the region of space near the Earth or in deep space;

+– spacecraft intended to operate in deep space may also operate near the Earth during launch, early orbit, while flying by the Earth, and while returning to the Earth.
+(WRC-15)

 Reasons: This method provided clarity in the way spacecraft for SRS use allocations near each and/or en-route to deep space within terms and definitions for space research services.